yuxz/j2ee-ms-edu-server/README.md

-# ems
-education system

-## 0306

- 新下载generator and system，并且调试
+The education project is a set of online educaiton projects, including the front-end web system and the back-end management system, based on SpringCloud, SpringCloud Alibaba, and MyBatis Plus.